Killing of Marian Beattie: Case review

-In June 2025, the Police Ombudsman released a report that expanded on concerns previously raised about the original investigation.
-It identified organisational and procedural shortcomings, including missed lines of inquiry, unexamined inconsistencies in suspect accounts and limited engagement with Beattie's family—recording only eight points of contact over five decades.
+In June 2025, the Police Ombudsman released a further report expanding on concerns previously raised about the original investigation.
+It identified organisational and procedural shortcomings, including missed lines of inquiry, unexamined inconsistencies in suspect accounts, and limited engagement with Beattie's family – recording only eight points of contact over five decades.
 The report also disclosed that 13 individuals had been considered suspects, including three with alleged links to loyalist paramilitary groups and two who had served as police officers.
-The Ombudsman recommended that the Police Service of Northern Ireland commission an independent review.
-Beattie's family welcomed the findings, stating they believed they knew who was responsible and expressing concern that the individual may have been protected due to connections within loyalist organisations.
+The Ombudsman recommended that the PSNI commission an independent review.
+Beattie's family welcomed the findings, stating that they believed they knew who was responsible and expressing concern that the individual may have been protected due to connections within loyalist organisations.

-In October 2025, Beattie's family met with the PSNI Chief Constable to discuss the handling of the case.
-Her brother Gerard said: "We would've liked an apology but we didn't get it" and that the family had been "continually let down by the police".
-The PSNI acknowledged the family's ongoing pain and affirmed its commitment to helping them get answers.
-Days later, the family claimed that the man they believe murdered Beattie, who had been convicted of indecent assault in April 1974, was protected by members of the loyalist Glenanne gang.
+In October 2025, Beattie's family met with the PSNI chief constable to discuss the handling of the case.
+Her brother Gerard said, "We would've liked an apology but we didn't get it," adding that the family had been "continually let down by the police".
+The PSNI acknowledged the family's ongoing pain and affirmed its commitment to helping them obtain answers.
+Days later, the family claimed that the man they believe murdered Beattie – who had been convicted of indecent assault in April 1974 – was protected by members of the loyalist Glenanne gang.
+By March 2026, the PSNI confirmed that its legacy detectives were continuing to investigate the case, and a further appeal for information was issued.